-It is within this complex and changing environment that, pursuant to the provisions of Articles L. 823-9 and R. 823-7 of the French Commercial Code on the justification of our assessments, we draw your attention to the following assessments which, in our professional judgement, have been the most significant for the audit of the consolidated financial statements.
+Pursuant to the provisions of Articles L. 821-53 and R. 821-180 of the French Commercial Code on the justification of our assessments, we draw your attention to the following assessments which, in our professional judgement, have been the most significant for the audit of the consolidated company financial statements.